Jaydon Mickens

-Jaydon Mickens (born April 21, 1994) is an American football wide receiver for the New York Giants of the National Football League (NFL).
-He played college football at Washington, and signed with the Oakland Raiders as an undrafted free agent in 2016.
-Mickens won a Super Bowl title as part of the Buccaneers in Super Bowl LV over the Kansas City Chiefs.
+Jaydon Mickens (born April 21, 1994) is an American professional football wide receiver for the DC Defenders of the United Football League (UFL).
+He played college football for the Washington Huskies, and signed with the Oakland Raiders as an undrafted free agent in 2016.
+Mickens won a Super Bowl title as part of the Tampa Bay Buccaneers in Super Bowl LV.

 College career

-Mickens played college football at Washington, where he appeared in the majority of his career by changing his jersey number from 4 to 1 during his junior and senior years before he qualified for the 2016 NFL Draft.
+Mickens played college football at Washington, where he appeared in the majority of his career by changing his jersey number from 4 to 1 during his junior and senior years before he qualified for the 2016 NFL draft.
 He had good, but unspectacular numbers, leading the team in receptions and receiving yards his junior and senior seasons but never cracking the Top 10 in the conference; he was the Huskies kick returner his freshman year, but only returned four punts over his college career, recording no touchdowns in either role.

 Professional career

 Oakland Raiders

 Mickens signed with the Oakland Raiders as an undrafted free agent on May 12, 2016.
-He was waived by the Raiders on September 3, 2016 and was signed to the practice squad the next day.
+He was waived by the Raiders on September 3, 2016, and was signed to the practice squad the next day.
 After spending the entire 2016 season on the practice squad, he signed a reserve/future contract with the Raiders on January 9, 2017.
 He was waived by the team on September 2, 2017.